cose-wg/CBOR-certificates/draft-raza-ace-cbor-certificates.md

 The profiling size saving mainly comes from enforcing removal of issuer and subject info fields besides the common name.
 The encoding savings are presented above in {{encoding}}, for a sample certificate given in {{appC}} resulting in the numbers shown in {{fig-table}}.

-After profiling, no further size reduction can be reached with general compression mechanisms such as zlib.
+After profiling, all duplicated information has been removed, and remaining text strings are minimal in size.
+Therefore no further size reduction can be reached with general compression mechanisms.
+(In practice the size might even grow slightly due to the compression encoding information, as illustrated in the table below.)

 ~~~~~~~~~~~